szilveszter9/react-playground/README.md

 * Use "production" build for React.js, that is faster
 * Try some dedupe plugin it might help to decrease the bundle size
 * Think about moving actions, stores, utils, AppDispatcher to a separate folder
+* Think about ...-components folder names
 * Separate tests for all small components

 ## Notes
-* `propTypes` seems like a bit redundant for sub elements, parents already check
+* `propTypes` seems like a bit redundant for subelements, parents already check
 * No tests for each individual components for now, might be a bit too much